TomerFi/alexa_skill_ask_my_pc/README.md

 #### Installing Apache Maven
 [Maven](https://maven.apache.org) is a tool used for project managment, I've used it working on this project, which means we need in order to build the project eventually.<br/>
 You can download the version I've used, 3.5.0 [here](https://maven.apache.org/download.cgi), this if of course a binary ditribution.<br/>
-Unzip it in any folder you see fit, and in the same manner when we've installed the JDK, get to the system enviorment variables screen.<br/>
+Unzip it in any folder you see fit, and in the same manner when we've installed the JDK, get yourself to the system enviorment variables screen.<br/>
 Add the following 3 variables in "System variables" section:<br/>
 Variable name: *M2_HOME*<br/>
-Variable value: the folder you've extracted from thz zip file, in my case its *E:\dev_tools\apache-maven-3.5.0*<br/>
+Variable value: the folder you've extracted from the zip file, in my case its *E:\dev_tools\apache-maven-3.5.0*<br/>
 Variable name: *MAVEN_OPTS*<br/>
 Variable value: *-Xms256m -Xmx512m*<br/>
 Variable name: *M2*<br/>
 Variable value: *%M2_HOME%\bin*<br/>
-Now we need to add to an existing variable, of course in the "System variables" section (if it doesnt exits, create it):<br/>
+Now we need to add to add a value into an existing variable, of course in the "System variables" section (if it doesnt exits, create it):<br/>
 Variable name: *Path*<br/>
-Value to add" *%M2%*<br/>
+Value to add: *%M2%*<br/>
 **Importent note:**<br/>
 If you're using Windows 10, the editing variables interface is very easy, just click "New" while you're inside the *Path* variable,<br/>
 If you're working with an older version of Windows or you're editing the variable value in text mode, just go to the end of the current text and add *;* as a sperator before adding *%M2%*.<br/>